weaveworks/service/README.md

 >
 > The easiest way to do this is to install Docker using the script at
 > https://get.docker.com
+>
+> Docker 1.12 is expected to fix this problem.

 Boot up Kubernetes.